Skip to main content

 TL;DR

+Your team packs every sales call it runs with data: what the prospect cares about, the objection they raised at minute 12, the competitor they mentioned near the end, when their tone changed.
+Most of it disappears the second the call ends.
 Conversation intelligence is the category of software built to fix that.
 This guide from the team at Intempt covers what it is, how it works, where it creates real value, what the leading tools look like in 2026, and where the whole category is heading as AI gets more agentic.

 Conversation intelligence is AI-powered software that records, transcribes, and analyzes spoken conversations and turns them into structured, usable data.
+The conversations it works with are mainly sales calls, customer success meetings, support interactions, and internal team meetings.

-Conversational AI is about building bots that talk back, think chatbots, and voice assistants.
-Conversation analytics is about understanding human conversations after they happen, or as they happen.
+One clarification worth making upfront: conversation intelligence is not the same as conversational AI.
+Conversational AI is about building bots that talk back — chatbots and voice assistants.
+Conversation intelligence is about understanding human conversations after they happen, or as they happen, to ensure nothing valuable gets lost.

 Conversation IntelligenceCall RecordingSpeech Analytics